 “It’s not a place to rush,” says Trish.
 “It’s not about distance.
 It’s about enjoying yourself out in the swamp.
 There’s lot of beauty to be seen, and a lot of it is small.”

 A delicate patch of white flowers will suddenly appear amid of wall of green.
-You’ll encounter floating hearts, arrowhead plants, flag iris, porter weed, bladderwort, duck potato, pond apples (which are edible, but we don’t recommend them), and countless other plant life.
+You’ll encounter floating hearts, arrowhead plants, flag iris, porter weed, bladderwort, duck potato, pond apples (which are edible, but we don’t recommend them), and countless other varieties of plant life.

 What you’ll not encounter are alligators and venomous snakes.
-Yes, they live in The Everglades, but, as Trish informs, “gators really want nothing to do with humans.
+Yes, they live in the Everglades, but, as Trish informs, “gators really want nothing to do with humans.
 We don’t provide food for them.
 We’re tall.
 We’re most of the time pretty smelly beasts to them.
 Gators avoid us.
 We do nothing for them.
 The same goes for snakes.”

 You’ll be walking along and suddenly hit a cool section, which adds a little kick to your step.

 Ultimately, an Everglades swamp walk evokes strong feelings.
 “A lot of people are a little scared before they go in, and when they come out they lift their walking stick in jubilation,” Trish says.
 “They have a peace about them, a joy.
 As a guide, I might see the tension in their face at the start, but they relax about 10 minutes in.
 It’s a very special, healing place.
 People come here from very stressful jobs, go out for a swamp walk and leave their cares behind, realizing that there’s a whole other world just right off the beaten path.
 They just have to get out of their car and into the water.”